Courtney Johnson (water polo): Later life

 Courtney Johnson was a member of the United States Olympic Committee Athletes' Advisory Council from 2000–2008.
-She served on the United States Olympic Committee AAC Executive Committee from 2004–2008.
+She worked for the United States Olympic Committee AAC Executive Committee from 2004–2008.
 She was a member of the USOC/NCAA Joint Task Force in 2004 and a member of the USOC Governance Task Force in 2010.
 Johnson continues to volunteer with the USOC and serves on the United States Olympic Committee Nominating and Governance Committee.
-She spent four years in NCAA Compliance at Saint Mary's College of California and two years as the Executive Director of Operations for California Magic Soccer Club.
-She currently lives in Dallas, Texas with her family.
+She worked in NCAA Compliance at Saint Mary's College of California for four years, and as the Executive Director of Operations for California Magic Soccer Club for two years and the Lamorinda Water Polo Club.
+She currently lives in Dallas, Texas with her family where she has coached water polo at Pegasus Aquatics.